-We used ActiveCampaign’s plain text editor and that’s all we used.
+We used ActiveCampaign’s plain text editor… and that’s all we used.

 Creating your newsletter is not sitting down and writing anything that comes to your mind.

-For instance, when you create your newsletter, stop after every sentence you write and ask yourself, “Is this sentence actually adding value to the reader?”
+So when you create your newsletter, stop after every sentence you write and ask yourself, “Is this sentence actually adding value to the reader?”

 But anyway, you won’t believe how effective this best practice is.

 Remember, don’t send bland content.
 Or filler images.
-Or random emails asking your email subscribers to just buy from you.
+Or random emails asking your subscribers to just buy from you.

 The content of your newsletter must be valuable to the reader.

-As a matter of fact, 90% of millennials say authenticity is important to them when deciding which brands they support.
+90% of millennials say authenticity is important to them when deciding which brands they support.

 But despite that stat, some brands aren’t authentic, though.

 They just send automatic email newsletters without realizing that a human will actually be reading them.
-And this exactly what makes them not get more email engagement.
+And this is exactly what makes them not get more email engagement.

 Be especially careful to understand your audience.
-Because when you don’t, you could be creating content you think is authentic and meaningful for them but really you’re just alienating more of your audience.
+Because when you don’t, you could be creating content you think is authentic and meaningful for them.
+But really, you’re just alienating more of your audience.